WhatsApp for healthcare? 6 reasons why it’s dangerous

 Therefore,

-relying on WhatsApp as a healthcare communication tool entails an unnecessary risk of data breaches and compromises patient privacy.
+Relying on WhatsApp as a healthcare communication tool entails an unnecessary risk of data breaches and compromises patient privacy.

 Healthcare providers must prioritize patient communication platforms that prioritize robust security measures and compliance with privacy regulations to protect patient data.